Framing

 The gallery has also acquired new works by Édouard Cortès, Antoine Blanchard, Heidi Coutu and Sally Swatland – some of which have been added to our site.

 Virtual Exhibitions: This month we have added one work to – Rehs Galleries: A Visual History … Edward Charles Williams’ The Old Roadside Inn.
 This work was painted in 1859 at the height of the artist’s career and is one of the most important works to have surfaced in years.
-The direct URL to this work is:
+A direct link is below:

 Edward Charles Williams - The Old Roadside Inn